 Ireland was once the most forested country in Europe.
 Today it has just 11% tree cover, only 2% of which is native forest.
-Working with a local partner Hometree our Reforesting Ireland project seeks to reforest and rewild a 60 hectare property in an area that currently has no wild forests.
+Working with our tree planting partners Hometree our Reforesting Ireland project seeks to reforest and rewild a 60 hectare property in an area that currently has no wild forests.

-The project is launched to reforest degraded agricultural land in County Claire, Ireland.
+The project is launched and tree planting begins, to reforest degraded agricultural land in County Claire, Ireland.

 Our biggest batch of Irish trees, a total of 4000 native saplings, is planted at our project area.

 At our Reforesting Ireland project we plant Scarlett willow (Salix alba), goat willow (Salix caprea), grey willow (Salix cinerea), osier willow (Salix viminalis), alder (Alnus glutinosa), downy birch (Betula pubescens), European hornbeam (Carpinus betulus), common hawthorn (Cratageus monogyna), Scots pine (Pinus sylvestris), rowan (Sorbus aucuparia), holly (Ilex aquifolium), blackthorn (Prunus spinosa), common oak (Quercus robur) and sessile oak (Quercus petraea).